Lexterl33t/wu-htb-buisness-ctf-license-generator/README.md

 ## Dynamic analysis

-The first function execute a Virtual Alloc, and print some strings.
+The first function executes a Virtual Alloc, and print some strings.

 The second one :
 ![](https://cdn.discordapp.com/attachments/993795267511996466/1130528206206812301/image.png)